Get to know your Faculty and Staff!

 Suzanne Van Dam is the director of Finlandia’s Intensive English as a Second Language Program, teaching and coordinating ESL courses for international students.
 She also teaches a wide variety of literature, writing, and environmental studies classes, including children’s literature, cultures in conflict, and advanced writing.
 She has a B.A. and M.A. in English and American literature from the University of Illinois, as well as an M.F.A. in Creative Writing (Fiction) from the University of Southern Maine’s Stonecoast MFA Writing Program.
 Recent favorite authors include Margaret Atwood, Amy Tan, Lorrie Moore, Jhumpa Lahiri, and Michael Polan, though Joseph Conrad’s Heart of Darkness is a classic that is still hard to beat.
 When not grading papers, Suzanne enjoys hiking, bicycling, snowshoeing, and organic gardening.
 A former Peace Corps Volunteer, Suzanne caught the travel bug early and continues to be passionate about social justice, the environment, and, all aspects of story-telling.

 Moving from Detroit to Houghton in 1997, Heather fell in love with the Upper Peninsula's beauty and immediately made a home here.
 Heather Dunne joined Finlandia in the fall of 2009.
 She provides administrative support to the Suomi College of Arts and Sciences and to the Dean, Christine O'Neil.
 Along with assisting faculty, Heather helps students with questions and general needs.
 Developing marketing materials and maintaining the website for the college are other tasks in which Heather is involved.
-In her spare time, Heather enjoys hiking, biking, camping, snowshoeing, traveling, going to movies, reading, quilting, and knitting.
-Currently, Heather is working towards a Bachelor of Arts degree in Communication here at Finlandia.
+In her spare time, Heather enjoys hiking, biking, camping, snowshoeing, traveling, going to movies, gaming, reading, quilting, and knitting.
+Currently, Heather is working towards a Bachelor of Arts degree in Communication with a minor in Sociology here at Finlandia.